QUESTION: Who is my landlord?

 Answers

 Yes, property ownership is a matter of public record, and many US counties have property registry databases that are online.
 They are most often found on the website of the county clerk's office.
+If your county does not have online access to public records, you will likely have to visit the county clerk's office in person.

 For most areas, landlord and